happycod3r/fzf-tools/README.md

 alias m="man -k . | awk '{print $1}' | sort | uniq | fzf | xargs -r man"
 ```

-There's nothing wrong with doing any of these, but I personally feel that fzf makes life so much easier and is actually such a game changer if you never used it before that it would make a great default out for certain commands such as these.
+There's nothing wrong with doing any of these, but I personally feel that fzf makes life so much easier and is actually such a game changer.
+If you never used it before it would make a great default feature for certain commands such as these.
 It took a lot of trial and error but I finally got everything working smoothly and functioning well.
-If
+If you have suggestions, ideas etc. consult the [Contacts](#contacts) section.

 ## [Usage](#usage)